hashicorp/terraform-provider-aws/website/docs/d/iam_roles.html.markdown

 }
 ```

-### More examples
+### Roles provisioned by AWS SSO

-All IAM roles provisioned by AWS SSO in the account :
+Roles in the account filtered by path prefix

 ```terraform
 data "aws_iam_roles" "roles" {